-In many NSW hospitals, the rapid response is known as a "MET" call, but at Westmead, a rapid response has two components: "PACE" - which is an urgent review by the specialty team registrar or, if the clinical situation is more urgent, or the patient does not improve following the PACE call - escalation to an ALS call.
-An ALS call will activate an emergency response by the Advanced Life Support Team.
+In many NSW hospitals, the rapid response is known as a "MET" call, but at Westmead, we have a two tiered system, with a "Rapid Response" - which is an urgent review by the specialty team registrar, AND if the clinical situation is more urgent, or the patient does not improve following the Rapid Response - escalation to a Code Blue ALS call, which will activate an emergency response by the Advanced Life Support Team.
+A code blue- ALS call can be activated by the wall mounted red emergency buttons bedside each bed, or by dialing 111 (or from 4th Feb 2019 - 2222).

-An ALS call can be activated by the wall mounted red emergency buttons bedside each bed, or by dialing 111.
-Our PACE & ALS policy can be downloaded below along with other key documents relating to the deteriorating patient.
+Our draft CERS policy can be downloaded below along with other key documents relating to the deteriorating patient.
 Further resources can be found on the hospital intranet which can be accessed by clicking here, from inside the hospital or on the CEC website, with specific information about CERS

 and the Sepsis Kills

 Anticoagulants are confusing, and while you can find plenty of guidelines in the literature, Westmead has maintained and updated its own comprehensive set of guidelines for many years.
-These represent the consensus Westmead approach to the prophylactic and therapeutic use of anticoagulants in a range of clinical different settingsAnti-coagulation guidelines - Please refer to the Policy section of the WSLHD intranet.
+These represent the consensus Westmead approach to the prophylactic and therapeutic use of anticoagulants in a range of clinical different settings.

 Although you will see very few children at Westmead Hospital, you may come across a few transferred to us from the Children's Hospital, for specialized services.
 In addition junior medical staff may be rotated to secondment hospital with exposure to children.
 In short you still need to be aware of Child Protection at Westmead.
 The NSW summary fact sheet can be downloaded below, or you can click here for the longer NSW Health Child Protection policy document